 While you are shuffling your feet to make sure you get it right (pun intended!), you’d better not be empty handed.
 It is also customary to bring something sweet to show wishes for a sweet year ahead.
-If there are children in the visiting party, they are usually the ones to go in first, on their right foot with sweets in hand.
+If there are children in the visiting party, they are usually the ones to go in first, starting with the youngest, on their right foot with sweets in hand.
 The first person into the home is also believed to set the tone for the rest of the year.
 So make sure you invite someone over that you like!

 When visiting during the New Year’s holidays, you will also likely be served a piece of sweet bread or cake called Vasilopita, along with a nice hot demitasse cup of Greek coffee.
 This treat gets its name from St. Basil, or Vasilis in Greek.
 In English it would translate into William.
 New Year’s Day happens to be the feast day of St. Basil.
 St. Basil was a Greek bishop in the early Orthodox church who was well known for his generosity to the poor.
 He gave away his family’s fortune to the poor in his community, and established a “soup kitchen” to help feed the hungry.